arnoc-intuvision/iu-reinforcement-learning-assignment/README.md

 This file implements a Gymnasium environment that simulates a microgrid with solar generation, battery storage, and grid connection.
 It includes:

-- `EnvState`: A dataclass that holds the state of the environment at each timestep
+- `EnvState`: A dataclass that holds the state of the environment at each timestep, storing both scaled values for agent observation and unscaled values for internal environment logic
 - `MicrogridEnv`: The main environment class that implements the Gymnasium interface:
   - `reset()`: Resets the environment to the initial state
   - `step(action)`: Advances the simulation by one step, taking an action and returning the next state, reward, etc.
+  - `update_bess_cycle_counter()`: Updates and resets the BESS cycle counter every 24 steps
+  - `calculate_bess_soc_reward()`: Implements a continuous piecewise reward function for optimal SOC management
+  - `calculate_bess_cycle_penalty()`: Applies an exponential penalty for excessive battery cycling
   - Various helper methods for calculating rewards, state transitions, etc.
+  - Reward scaling using the hyperbolic tangent function for stable learning

 ### double_dqn_model.py